mars-planet/mars_city/servers/body_tracker_ms/doc/tangotest.rst

 Setting up a virtual machine on VirtualBox is quite easy, and doesn't need further explanation.

-After the Ubuntu installation, install the Guest Addiction as follows:
+After the Ubuntu installation, install the Guest Additions as follows:
  * Start the Ubuntu virtual machine
  * Click on the *Devices* menu and choose *Install Guest Additions...*
  * This mounts the VBox Guest Additions ISO image.
 Run this as root:

-    # ./media/cdrom0/VBoxLinuxAdditions.run
+    ``# ./media/cdrom0/VBoxLinuxAdditions.run``

- * Reboot the virtual machine.
+ * Shut down the virtual machine.

 Then, after shutting down the virtual machine, go to *Settings -> Network* and select *Bridged networking*.
 This allows to assign an IP to the